-Pitse is a pioneer in the world of classical music, and not just because this go-getter is only 27 years old.
+Pitse is a pioneer in classical music, and not just because this go-getter is only 27 years old.
 In terms of diversity, classical music has lagged far behind most other kinds of music.
-A 2017 study about the most prestigious orchestras worldwide found that only 5 of the 100 most sought after conductors were women.
-(That might sound ludicrously lopsided.
-But it's an improvement over the statistics from 2013, when the top 100 included just 1 female conductor!)
-There are relatively few people of color on the podium as well-about 80 percent of classical music conductors in the U.S., for example, are white.
-Finally, classical music started in Europe hundreds of years ago, and although its influence and audience now extend far beyond the continent, many people still associate it with European culture.
+A 2017 study about the most respected orchestras worldwide found that only 5 of the 100 most sought after conductors were women.
+There are relatively few conductors of color as well.
+About 80 percent of classical music conductors in the U.S., for example, are white.
+Finally, classical music started in Europe hundreds of years ago.
+And although its influence and audience now extend far beyond the continent, many people still associate it with European culture.
 In short, as a young, black, female conductor born and raised in South Africa, Pitse is truly one of a kind.

 Musical mastery runs in Pitse's family.
 Her grandfather was a jazz band conductor and choir director who played the trumpet.
 So you might guess that she picked up the baton as soon as she was old enough to stand.
-However, music wasn't even her first career path, and unlike most conductors, she didn't go through years of formal training before taking the stage.
-Although she enjoyed singing as a child and learned to play the English horn at age 12, she also excelled at drawing and chose to become an architect.
+However, music wasn't even her first career path.
+And she didn't go through years of formal training.
+Although she enjoyed music as a child, she also excelled at drawing and chose to become an architect.

 But music called to Pitse...and she listened.
-In 2017, she started a choir, selecting young singers who had exceptional talent and big aspirations but were from disadvantaged communities and therefore had limited opportunities for success.
+In 2017, she started a choir, selecting young singers who had exceptional talent and big aspirations.
+They were from disadvantaged communities and therefore had limited opportunities.
 She says the experience has been transformative for these young people, allowing them a chance to develop their gifts, build their confidence, and realize their dreams.
 Now that's something worth singing about!

 Pitse's impressive project didn't stop there: You could say she was just getting tuned up.
-With the intention of forming an orchestra to accompany her singers, she enlisted the help of two top-notch mentors, Thami Zungu and Gerben Grooten, both acclaimed conductors at universities in South Africa.
-By 2019, Pitse had honed her conducting skills and recruited a number of accomplished musicians and financial supporters, creating a 40-member orchestra.
+With the intention of forming an orchestra to accompany her singers, she enlisted the help of two top-notch mentors, Thami Zungu and Gerben Grooten.
+Both are admired conductors at universities in South Africa.
+By 2019, Pitse had honed her conducting skills.
+She had also recruited a number of accomplished musicians and financial supporters, creating a 40-member orchestra.

 What's on the program at an Anchored Sound performance?
 Audiences might get to hear pieces written by Mzilikazi Khumalo, Phelelani Mnomiya, or Sibusiso Njeza.
 If these names are new to you, you're not alone.
-At classical music concerts, it's more common to hear music written centuries ago by European composers like Mozart and Beethoven, but Pitse wants listeners to know that classical music is alive and well in Africa, so the group's repertoire focuses on African composers.
+At classical music concerts, it's more common to hear music written centuries ago by European composers like Mozart and Beethoven.
+But Pitse wants listeners to know that classical music is alive and well in Africa, so the group's performances focus on African composers.
 It's all part of Pitse's plan to bring the beauty and artistry of African classical music to the world.
-Clearly, this former architect's not afraid to orchestrate change on a big scale!
+Clearly, this former architect's not afraid to orchestrate change!